angelabadgomez/frontend-nanodegree-arcade-game/README.md

 2. To earn points you have to reach the water and collect gems.
 3. You have 3 lives + 1 bonus live.
 If an enemy touch you it will take one live from you.
 4. If you are touched by the enemy 4 times, the game is over.

+## Install and run

+Get a copy of the game from the  [repository](https://github.com/angelabadgomez/frontend-nanodegree-arcade-game), uncompress the zip file to a folder and open the index.html file in your browser.

 ## Play online